HarryHy/wire_protocols/README.md

 ## Installation

 We used Python 3.9+ to develop this program.
-Please use pip to install all the dependencies.
-Create a virtual environment, then run:
+Please use pip to install all the dependencies, run:

 ```
 pip install -r requirement.txt